 - Accounting—light bookkeeping, yes, but heavy accounting experience is unlikely.

-Wear Fewer Hats
+Wear Fewer Hats With a Virtual Assistant

 A virtual assistant can perform just about any administrative tasks that you can delegate.
 Good ones excel at building processes that improve productivity and save time.
-Some will require a bit of up-front training, but that time will be recouped later when the task is completely off your plate.
+Some will require a bit of up-front training, but that time will be recouped later when the task is entirely off your plate.

 About the Author: Bill is Prialto's senior content marketing manager and writes about the future of work and how businesses can be more productive and successful.
 His work has appeared in the World Economic Forum Agenda blog and CIO magazine.